opentox/loael-paper/loael.md

-In order to compare the structural diversity of both databases we evaluated the frequency of functional groups from the OpenBabel FP4 fingerprint. [@fig:fg] shows the frequency of functional groups in both databases 139 functional groups with a frequency > 25 are depicted, the complete table for all functional groups can be found in the supplemental material at [GitHub](https://github.com/opentox/loael-paper/blob/submission/data/functional-groups.csv).
+In order to compare the structural diversity of both databases we evaluated the frequency of functional groups from the OpenBabel FP4 fingerprint. [@fig:fg] shows the frequency of functional groups in both databases.
+139 functional groups with a frequency > 25 are depicted, the complete table for all functional groups can be found in the supplemental material at [GitHub](https://github.com/opentox/loael-paper/blob/submission/data/functional-groups.csv).